nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `deletemodule INDEX m/MODULE [m/MODULE]...`

 * Deletes modules for the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The Index refers to the Index number shown in the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The Index **must be a positive integer** 1, 2, 3, …​
 * The modules will be deleted only if the contact has the specified modules.
 * **One or more** modules must be specified.